tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

 > For `pred`, the model requires an unnamed numeric vector output **(usually)**.

-There are some models (e.g. `glmnet`, `plsr`, `Cubust`, etc.) that can make predictions for different models from the same fitted model object.
+There are some models (e.g. `glmnet`, `plsr`, `Cubist`, etc.) that can make predictions for different models from the same fitted model object.
 We want to facilitate that here so, for these cases, the current convention is to return a tibble with the prediction in a column called `values` and have extra columns for any parameters that define the different sub-models.

 For example, if I fit a linear regression model via `glmnet` and get four values of the regularization parameter (`lambda`):